moggieuk/Happy-Hare/doc/calibration.md

 <br>

 ### Step 2.
 Calibrate your gear stepper
 In this step you are simply ensuring that when the gear stepper is told to move 100mm of filament it really does move 100mm.
 It is akin to what you did when you set up your extruder rotational distance although in this case no Klipper restart is necessary!
-Position selector in front of gate #0 and put some filament through the gate so that it pokes out just past the selector exit.
+Position selector in front of gate #0 (you can use `MMU_SELECT GATE=0` if you have finished the selector calibration above) and put some filament through the gate so that it pokes out just past the selector exit.
 Run the following to ensure the filament is gripped:

   > MMU_SERVO POS=down